Workplace Harassment Quiz Answers: Check Your Knowledge

 Workplace harassment quiz with answers

-1. True or False: Workplace harassment is only considered harassment if it occurs between coworkers.
+1. Workplace harassment is only considered harassment if it occurs between coworkers.
+True or False.

 Answer: False.
 Workplace harassment can involve anyone in the workplace, including supervisors, managers, clients, or vendors.